Carl Gustaf Emil Mannerheim: End of war and presidency

-In June 1944, Baron Gustaf Mannerheim, to ensure German support while a major Soviet offensive was threatening Finland, thought it necessary to agree to the pact the German Foreign Minister Joachim von Ribbentrop demanded.
+In June 1944, Baron Gustaf Mannerheim, to ensure German support while a major Soviet offensive was threatening Finland, thought that it was necessary to agree to the pact the German Foreign Minister Joachim von Ribbentrop demanded.
 But even then Mannerheim distanced himself from the pact, and it fell to President Risto Ryti to sign it, so it came to be known as the Ryti-Ribbentrop Agreement.
 This allowed Mannerheim to revoke the agreement upon the resignation of President Ryti at the start of August 1944.
 Mannerheim succeeded Ryti as president.

 When Germany was deemed sufficiently weakened, and the USSR's summer offensive was fought to a standstill (see Battle of Tali-Ihantala) thanks to the June agreement with the Germans, Finland's leaders saw a chance to reach a peace with the Soviet Union.
 At first, attempts were made to persuade Mannerheim to become prime minister, but he rejected them because of his age and lack of experience running a civil government.
 The next suggestion was to elect him head of state.
 Risto Ryti would resign as president, and parliament would appoint Mannerheim as regent.
 The use of the title regent would have reflected the exceptional circumstances of Mannerheim's election.
 Mannerheim and Ryti both agreed, and Ryti submitted a notice of resignation on 1 August.
 The Parliament of Finland passed a special act conferring the presidency on Mannerheim on 4 August 1944.
 He took the oath of office the same day.

 A month after Mannerheim took office, the Continuation War was concluded on harsh terms, but ultimately far less harsh than those imposed on the other states bordering the Soviet Union.
 Finland retained its sovereignty, its parliamentary democracy, and its market economy.
 Territorial losses were considerable; a portion of Karelia and all Petsamo were lost.
 Numerous Karelian refugees needed to be relocated.
 The war reparations were very heavy.
 Finland also had to fight the Lapland War against withdrawing German troops in the north, and at the same time demobilize its own army, making it harder to expel the Germans; Mannerheim appointed Lieutenant General Hjalmar Siilasvuo as the high commander of the army to take this action.
 It is widely agreed that only Mannerheim could have guided Finland through these difficult times, when the Finnish people had to come to terms with the severe conditions of the armistice, their implementation by a Soviet-dominated Allied Control Commission, and the task of post-war reconstruction.